dev-mas-ud/dev-mas-ud/README.md

 # Hi, I'm Masud

 I'm a Front-End Developer specializing in React, Next.js, and TypeScript.
-I build clean, accessible, and high-performance user interfaces that help brands deliver fast, engaging, and scalable web apps.
+I build clean, accessible, and high-performance user interfaces that help brands deliver fast, engaging, and scalable web apps in the industry for than 4 years.

 In addition to my front-end expertise, I also have solid back-end skills in Node.js, Express, Python, and databases such as MongoDB and MySQL.
 This enables me to manage projects end-to-end — from designing smooth user interfaces to connecting secure backends.